HIS 135: WORLD MYTHOLOGY

 a) Video: "The Odyssey," Invitation To World Literature, Annenberg Foundation (2010) [27 mins]

-ii) Follow the instructions outlined within the Greek Myth Miscellany Discussion Topic and come ready to talk briefly in class about what you studied.
+Follow the instructions outlined within the Greek Mythology Discussion Miscellany Topic and come both with your completed notes and ready to talk briefly in class about what you studied.

 a) Discussion: Theorists Of Myth -- Carl Jung